'The writing was on the wall': What did the UN know in advance of the Rohingya crisis?

 Horsey warned an escalation was highly likely "in the next six months," including an attack by Rohingya militants and a "heavy-handed and indiscriminate" response from the Myanmar authorities.
 He was right.
 Rohingya militants attacked security forces in late August, and the Myanmar army's response was ruthless.

 Since then, nearly 600,000 Rohingya have fled to neighbouring Bangladesh, following attacks, killings and rapes.
-Among the exiles were Hedayatullah and his family, who took a dangerous boat journey to reach the relative safety of a giant refugee camp.
+Among the exiles were Hedayet Ullah and his family, who took a dangerous boat journey to reach the relative safety of a giant refugee camp.

 Now, there are growing signs that massacres did in fact take place, and that recent arrivals in Bangladesh had been starved into leaving Myanmar.
 The UN human rights office — which labeled the recent violence a textbook example of ethnic cleansing — now says the Myanmar military campaign predates the Aug.
 25 Rohingya militant attack, and that the destruction of villages is a deliberate effort to drive Rohingya out for good.

-"I don't know why they wanted us out," said Hasina Begum, Hedayatullah's mother, in September, while sitting inside a stifling tent on the side of a narrow Bangladeshi highway.
+"I don't know why they wanted us out," said Hasina Begum, Hedayet Ullah's mother, in September, while sitting inside a stifling tent on the side of a narrow Bangladeshi highway.
 Despite it all, she had hoped they could all still return some day.

 Passing a 'red line'